dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 6
 ```

-If the receiving peers wants to fetch, and verify, block 2, it needs to communicate whether it already have the uncle hashes (0, 5) and the parent hashes (3).
+If the receiving peers wants to fetch, and verify, block 6, it needs to communicate whether it already has the uncle hashes (4, 1) and the parent hashes (3).
 This information can be compressed into a small bit vector with the following scheme:

  - the least-significant bit indicates whether the most-significant bit is a "parent" (if '1') or an "uncle" (if '0')
  - all other bits, in order from least- to most-significant, indicate whether the corresponding "uncle" hash *does* need to be transmitted (if bit '0') or *does not* (if bit '1')

-An an example, suppose we want to fetch block 2 from a remote peer, and we already have the node metadata (hashes) for blocks 0 and 3, but not 5.
+An an example, suppose we want to fetch block 6 from a remote peer, and we already have the sparse node metadata (hashes) for blocks 3 and 4, but not 1.
 In other words:

- - 0, an uncle, we already have the hash
+ - 4, an uncle, we already have the hash
- - 5, next uncle, we don't have hash
+ - 1, next uncle, we don't have hash
- - 3, a parent, we do have hash
+ - 3, a parent (and root hash), we do have hash
+ - root signature (of hash 3) will be sent with request

 Our `Request` should include the digest bits:

 ```
-101(1) <-- indicates that the most-significant bit is a parent, not an uncle 10(1)1 <-- do not send hash for the first uncle, 0 1(0)11 <-- do send hash for the next uncle, 5
+101(1) <-- indicates that the most-significant bit is a parent, not an uncle 10(1)1 <-- do not send hash for the first uncle, 4 1(0)11 <-- do send hash for the next uncle, 1
 (1)000 <-- do not send hash for next parent, 3
 ```

 This digest (bit vector `1011`) is transmitted in a `uint64`, in the least-significant bits.
 The receiving peer can calculate (from the index number) exactly how many bits are expected and extract the bitfield.
 The "most-significant bit" referenced above is of just the fixed-size bitfield, not the `uint64` as a whole.

-From this, the remote peer will know to only send one hash (for block 5) for us to verify block 2.
-Note that we (the receiver) can calculate the hash for block 2 ourselves when we receive it.
+From this, the remote peer will know to only send one hash (for block 1) for us to verify block 6.
+Note that we (the receiver) can calculate the hash for block 6 ourselves when we receive it.

-As a special case, the bit vector `1` (only contains a single one) means that the sender should not send any hashes.
+As a special case, the bit vector `1` (only contains a single one) means that the sender should not send any hashes at all.

 These digests are very compact in size.
 Only `(log2(number-of-blocks) + 2) / 8` bytes are needed in the worst case.
 For example if you are sharing one trillion blocks of data the digest would be `(log2(1000000000000) + 2) / 8 ~= 6` bytes long (which fits in a single `uint64`).